andreihh/dotfiles/README.md

 The XDG environment variables are defined in `~/.config/profile.d/00-env_xdg.sh`, because some tools don't fall back on proper defaults and only work if they are explicitly defined.
+They can be overridden in `~/.env`.

 ## Private configs